 ATTORNEY GENERAL GEORGE JEPSEN

 George Jepsen is the 24th Attorney General to serve Connecticut since the office was established in 1897.
-He took office in 2011 and was re-elected in 2014 to a second term.
+He took office in 2011 and was re-elected in 2014 to a second four-year term.

 The Attorney General is a constitutional officer and the chief legal officer for civil matters.
-With a staff of roughly 200 attorneys, the Office of the Attorney General serves as legal counsel to all state agencies.
+With a staff of approximately 200 attorneys, the Office of the Attorney General serves as legal counsel to all state agencies.
 Under state statutes and the Connecticut Constitution, the Attorney General has authority over all civil matters and is responsible for representing the people of Connecticut and the broader public interest.

 The Attorney General advocates on behalf of the state and its citizens; ensures state government acts within the letter and spirit of the law; protects public resources; works to preserve and enhance quality of life in Connecticut, and to safeguard the rights of the most vulnerable citizens.
-On an operating budget of $32 million, the Office generated $523.2 million in revenues to the state for the fiscal year ended June 30, 2015.
+On an operating budget of $30 million, the Office generated $636.3 million in revenues to the state for the fiscal year ended June 30, 2017.

-Attorney General Jepsen was born in Hattiesburg, Miss., on Nov.
-23, 1954, the second of Chuck and Rita Jepsen’s three children.
+Attorney General Jepsen was born on Nov.
+23, 1954, in Hattiesburg, Miss., the second of Chuck and Rita Jepsen’s three children.
 In 1955, the family moved to Greenwich, where Jepsen attended public schools.
 He graduated summa cum laude, Phi Beta Kappa in 1976 from Dartmouth College with a B.A. degree in Government with high distinction.
 He is also a cum laude graduate of Harvard Law School and the John F. Kennedy School of Government at Harvard, where he concurrently earned a master's degree in public policy in 1982.

 Attorney General Jepsen served 16 years in the Connecticut General Assembly as a state representative for Stamford's 148th District, (1988-90) and as a state senator for the 27th District, representing Stamford and Darien (1991-2003).
 As a state senator, Jepsen was chairman of the Judiciary Committee (1993-1995), ranking member of the Finance Committee (1995-1997) and served as Senate Majority Leader (1997-2003).
 His legislative record reflects strong advocacy for consumers, civil rights, the environment, protecting women from domestic violence, public safety, and a fair and competitive business climate.

 Attorney General Jepsen enjoys world travel and is conversational in Chinese, French and Spanish.
 A former marathon runner, his interests now include cooking international cuisines and reading histories and biographies.
-Attorney General Jepsen is a resident of West Hartford and married to Diana Sousa.
-They have two sons, Christian, and William.